The 15 Best TV Shows of 2026 That Need to Be on Your Radar

-There's a lot to watch this year, from buzzy book adaptations to the return of hits like 'The Pitt' and 'Beef.'
+There's a lot to watch this year, from buzzy book adaptations to the return of hits like 'Beef.'

 If you're a diehard TV fan, chances are you're a bit behind in your watchlist.
 So many must-watch shows came out last year, from the returns of juggernauts like The White Lotus and Stranger Things to surprise word-of-mouth hits like The Pitt and Heated Rivalry.
-Now that networks and streamers have revealed what they have in store for 2026, it's time to take note of which upcoming shows will command the cultural conversation over the next 12 months.
+Now that 2026 is fully underway, it's time to take note of which upcoming shows will command the cultural conversation this year—and which are already out and worth bingeing.

 'The Pitt' season 2